1zgi/3D_Object_Loader_and_Viewer/README.md

 ## 💡 **Tips**
 - For best results, keep .obj, .mtl, and texture files in the same folder
-- ViewMe automatically scales models to fit the viewport
+- ViewMe automatically scales models to fit in the viewport
-- Use the ground plane as a reference for model size
+- The ground plane contains reference for model size
 - Enable shadows for more realistic viewing
-- File association works great for quick model previewing
+- File association works well for quick model previewing
 - If you don't have any prepared .obj files, you can visit the "models" folder on top.
 Download & View

 ## 📧 **Support**